UPDATED for 2018/19 Season

 999 Bus – Bangkok Departure

-On its way down to Koh Chang, the 999 Bus calls at Suvarnabhumi Airport Transportation Centre (Bus Station to you or me) at 08.20am and 10.20am.
+On its way down to Koh Chang, the 999 Bus calls at Suvarnabhumi Airport Transportation Centre (Bus Station to you or me) at 08.20am and 09.35am.
 It’s very easy to get to the Transportation Centre from the Airport Terminal with the free shuttle bus.
-This leaves every ten minutes, from either Arrivals, Floor 2, Door 5 or Departures, Floor 4, Door 5.
+This leaves every ten minutes, from Arrivals, Floor 2, Door 3, Traffic Lane 3 (the white tarpaulin marquee) or Departures, Floor 4, Door 1.
 Use the Express route A (4,2), travel time 5 to 7 minutes, rather than the ordinary route A, unless you have a particular hankering to tour the whole Airport Complex.

 999 Bus – For Koh Chang